thecheckmategate/chessapp/README.md

 [application on Heroku](https://pawnstars-firehose.herokuapp.com/)

 This chess application was built as part of the Firehose Project.
+Under the guidance of a senior software engineer, we had weekly Agile team meetings for code reviews, sprint planning, and feature assignments.
+Users are able to create accounts and play games against each other.

-The following languages, frameworks and tools were used to create this application.
+The following technologies were used to create this application.

 * Ruby on Rails
-* Postgresql database
+* Bootstrap framework
-* Heroku
+* PostgreSQL database
-* RSpec testing
+* Heroku hosting
-* JSON
+* RSpec testing driven development
-* AJAX
+* AJAX requests
-* jQuery
+* jQuery for drag and drop functionality

 ## Test the application